wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/4-troubleshoot-direct-routing-issues.md

 ### Troubleshoot dial plans

-A dial plan translates a shortened version of a number, such as an extension number, into a unique number that adheres to an international dialling standard usually E.164.
+A dial plan translates a shortened version of a number, such as an extension number, into a unique number that adheres to an international dialing standard usually E.164.
 Dial plans are implemented in the Microsoft Teams admin center using regular expressions to create a set of normalization rules.
 These rules allow users to keep numbers they are familiar with, which are then translated into internationally unique numbers.

 > [!TIP]
 > Before creating dial plans and normalization rules, decide on an organization-wide naming convention.
 This will reduce errors and improve understanding when troubleshooting problems.
 Names should be descriptive so that anyone can understand their purpose.